-- The captured image will be displayed. - The number of remaining exposures is displayed in brackets [] in the viewfinder or on the screen - Pressing the <>> button enables you to view the captured image (p.163).
+- ▶ The captured image will be displayed. - ► The <□ > icon will blink. - The number of remaining exposures is displayed in brackets [] in the viewfinder or on the screen. - Pressing the <>> button enables you to view the captured image (p.163).

 Shoot subsequent exposures.